Naval aircrewman: Aviation Rescue Swimmer (AIRR)

-These Aircrewmen have successfully completed Rescue Swimmer School (RSS) along with the multiple schools in the training pipeline.
+These Aircrewmen have successfully completed Aviation Rescue Swimmer School (ARSS) in Pensacola, Florida along with the multiple schools in the training pipeline.
 According to multiple sources, the average pipeline graduation rate is 22%.
 Sailors who choose this career path need to possess above-average maturity and the ability to stay calm in high-stress situations.
 AIRR's are trained in basic emergency medicine, rappelling, and various other skills other AW's will not receive.
 They share many similarities to Coast Guard Aviation Survival Technicians.
 They are often utilized in humanitarian, combat, and peacetime missions.
 On average, with both the pipeline and required on-the-job training, it takes about two years to become a qualified AIRR.
 The training pipeline is as follows: